castle-engine/cge-www/htdocs/wp/wp-content/plugins/jetpack-protect/readme.txt

 4. The Jetpack Firewall is a web application firewall (known as WAF) designed to protect your WordPress site from malicious requests.

 == Changelog ==
-### 4.1.0 - 2025-06-05
+### 4.2.0 - 2025-07-03
 #### Added
-- Scanner: Added functionality to correctly display database threats in the Protect UI.
-- Account Protection: Adds the Account Protection module toggle.
-- My Jetpack: Add user tour.
-- My Jetpack: Improve the onboarding experience of Jetpack guiding the users through a new onboarding process.
+- WAF: Add account recovery flow for blocklisted IP addresses.

 #### Changed
-- Connection: Allow pre-selected login providers
-- General: indicate compatibility with the upcoming version of WordPress - 6.8.
-- My Jetpack: Optimize the images for onboarding slider for faster page load.
-- My Jetpack: Updated the onboarding UI, changing it to a single button
+- My Jetpack: Update Stats card to include a chart for better analytics.
-- General: Update package dependencies.
+- Update package dependencies.

 #### Removed
-- General: Update minimum WordPress version to 6.7.
+- Remove the need to add FTP/SSH credentials to run auto threat fixers.

 #### Fixed
-- JS Packages: Decrease CSS priority of global styles to prevent them from applying within the editor
+- JITM: Fix ineffective caching due to expired plugin sync transient.
-- My Jetpack: Fixed Onboarding UI responsiveness at 600px.
+- My Jetpack: Use compact number notation in the Protect card.
-- My Jetpack: Fix readability of license activation button on hover.
-- My Jetpack: Fix social login getting stuck when email input not empty
-- Readme: Clarified language in the plugin readme to clarify malware and vulnerability scanning.
+- WAF: Fix PHP warnings for Brute_Force_Protection->get_local_host().